tahoma2d/tahoma2d/doc/how_to_build_win.md

 - [ ] If you use Boost 1.55.0 with Visual Studio 2013 then install the following patch (Make the changes listed in the patch file).
 - - https://svn.boost.org/trac/boost/attachment/ticket/9369/vc12_fix_has_member_function_callable_with.patch

+### OpenCV
+- [ ] Instal OpenCV. (https://opencv.org/) (v4.4.1 and later)
+- - OpenCV version 4.4.1 is currently what is distributed with Tahoma2D 1.1.

 ## Acquire the Source Code
-- Note: You can also perform these next commands with GitHub Desktop https://desktop.github.com/.
+- You can use GitHub Desktop https://desktop.github.com/ or Git command line.
 - [ ] Fork the base repository to your own GitHub account.
 - [ ] Clone the base repository to your local environment.
-- :pushpin: Throughout these instructions `$tahoma2d` will represent the root for the base repository.
+- :pushpin: Throughout these instructions `$tahoma2d` will represent your local Git repository for Tahoma2D.
-- Visual Studio cannot recognize UTF-8 without BOM (Byte Order Mark) source code properly.
-- - Furthermore, since the endline character is represented with only the LF character, one line comments in Japanese will often cause the following line to also be treated as a comment by `Microsoft Visual Studio`.
-- - In order to prevent this, please change the following setting in git so that it will preserve the proper endline characters:
+- :warning: Visual Studio cannot recognize UTF-8 without BOM (Byte Order Mark) source code properly.
+Furthermore, since the endline character is represented with only the LF character, one line comments in Japanese will often cause the following line to also be treated as a comment by `Microsoft Visual Studio`.
+In order to prevent this, please change the following setting in git so that it will preserve the proper endline characters:
-- - [ ] From a command line navigate to your local Git repository for Tahoma2D and execute: `git config core.safecrlf true`
+- - [ ] From a command line navigate to `$tahoma2d` and execute: `git config core.safecrlf true`
-- **or**
+### Alternative Method to Aquire the Source Code
-- Acquire a copy only, without expecting to upload any changes to GitHub.
+- Acquire a local copy without expecting to upload any changes to GitHub.
 No GitHub Fork or Clone required.
+-- This method is appropriate if you only want to analyze the code and you are not expecting to contribute changes back to the codebase.
 - - [ ] Click the Code button in GitHub and select `Download ZIP` to download a zip file.
 - - [ ] Expand to a folder in your local environment.